ProfoundLogic/profoundui-framework/README.md

 This package contains many JavaScript files (the "source code") located in the proddata/js directory.
 We use the Google Closure project to "obfuscate" this source code into a single JavaScript file called runtime.js.
 Closure works by making the variable and function names smaller, and combining multiple files into a single file.
 This greatly reduces the overall size of the JavaScript, so that it takes up less memory.
 That means it'll download faster into the browser, and improve performance.

 To build it, download Closure and put it into the /closure directory of your IFS.
-Then, run the included QShell script named obfuscate.qsh.
+Then, run the included QShell script named obfuscate.sh.
 This will use Closure to build the runtime.js file.

 ## INTEGRATION WITH FUSION CHARTS
 ------------------------------